 For example, in the United States, people were still warming up to the idea of mixed sea bathing—with swimsuits.

 The concept of men and women who bathed in the same facility was deemed unconventional.

 As a result, the Western perspectives prompted the ban of mixed Japanese onsens.
-Public bathhouses were prohibited in Tokyo, and it soon spread to other major cities.
+Public bathhouses were prohibited in Tokyo, and they soon spread to other major cities.

-Another prevalent issue which drove these mixed baths out of business lies in the bad manners among bathers.
+Another prevalent issue that drove these mixed baths out of business lies in the bad manners among bathers.
 They are known as wani, or crocodiles.